Vibration Free is an independent consultancy

 Through his interest in dynamic balancing, Steve became involved in motorsport.
 He was involved in balancing the Le Mans Jaguar V12 engines and early turbo charged Cosworth touring cars.
 Steve left IRD to manage a condition-monitoring group within a service and repair company, and was introduced to new analysis tools – infrared thermo graphic cameras, oil analysis and high voltage partial discharge analysis – all used to support customer condition monitoring programmes.
 Following this was a move to the oil and gas industry with a prominent consulting house, applying maintenance strategies to new build oil platforms.

 In 1998, with a desire to get his ‘hands dirty’ again, Steve started his own balancing business – concentrating on the machine tool sector.
 The move to Oxford in 2001 (and near to all things motorsport) resulted in a surge of motorsport projects.
-Steve’s own motorsport successes and reputation for engines that “sing”, brings work in from all the formulae, right up to the F1 businesses.
+Steve’s own motorsport successes and reputation for engines that “sing”, brings work in from all classes and formula, right up to the F1 businesses.

 “Vibration is unnecessary and a waste of resource” says Steve, “understanding dynamic movement and getting rid of it, is what I enjoy and do best!”.

 Steve’s 2nd road car was a Sunbeam Alpine in 1980, so it was logical in 1990 to go racing with one.
 “MUD” was the result.
 At the beginning it was pretty slow, but by the end of 2004, it was still fairly pretty and respectfully damn quick.
 That’s 14 years of Alpine development.
-MUD has now moved on to a new racing home, which made room for the 1965 Ford Mustangs.
-Steve campaigned this car for several years at Spa, this is now for sale, fully restored and ready to go FIA racing POA
+MUD has now moved on to a new racing home, which made room for the 1965 Ford Mustang.
+Steve campaigned this car for several years at Spa.

-More recently Steve can be found on the VSCC circuit with the family enjoying the trialling scene in “Bess” the 193o Model A Ford and in the work shop banging away on the 1935 Hotchkiss Brooklands race car.
+More recently Steve can be found on the VSCC circuit with the family enjoying the trialling scene in “Bess” the 1930 Ford Model A and racing with the 1935 Hotchkiss Brooklands race car.
 More recently racing with his daughter in the 1928 special “Mord” a Morris Minor chassis powered by a Ford Model A Engine seen recently at Cadwell Park Formula Vintage and Prescott hill Climb

 Other projects have included: